Illustration showing ISP blocking IPTV — a confused user, Wi-Fi router, and TV screen with a stop sign.

 Switching to a public DNS (Cloudflare 1.1.1.1, Google 8.8.8.8) can bypass DNS blocking.
 This is simple and safe, but won’t help if your ISP blocks at the IP/DPI level.

 A reputable VPN encrypts your traffic and sends it through a remote server, hiding destination IPs and protocol details from your ISP.
-That often bypasses DNS/IP blocking and throttling.
-Downsides: encryption adds overhead so speeds might drop slightly, some streaming services block known VPN IPs, and using VPN to access copyrighted material may be illegal in your jurisdiction.
-Choose a VPN with solid streaming performance and clear privacy policy.
+That often helps bypass DNS/IP blocking and throttling.
+Many users notice that IPTV without VPN leads to more buffering, slower streams, or blocked channels during busy hours.

 3. Smart DNS or proxy